Silidrone/ai-taggame/README.md

 ```

 **Note**: For evaluation mode, you must set `ENABLE_RENDERING = True` and it is recommended to set `TIME_COEFFICIENT = 0.02` to slow down the simulation and better observe how the agent behaves.

+## Performance Optimization

+Rendering is disabled by default during training (`ENABLE_RENDERING = False`) for significant performance gains.
+Training runs 10-50x faster without graphics rendering, making the full 50,000 episodes practical.
+Enable rendering only for evaluation to observe the trained agent's behavior.

+The agent automatically detects and uses GPU (CUDA) when available, providing additional performance improvements for neural network training.
+GPU acceleration is recommended for training, while CPU is sufficient for evaluation.